jamesrochabrun/SwiftOpenAI/README.md

    public let id: String
    /// The Unix timestamp (in seconds) for when the fine-tuning job was created. public let createdAt: Int

-   //TODO: Error
-   /**
-    error
-    object or null
-    For fine-tuning jobs that have failed, this will contain more information on the cause of the failure.
+  /// For fine-tuning jobs that have failed, this will contain more information on the cause of the failure. public let error: OpenAIErrorResponse.Error?
-    */

    /// The name of the fine-tuned model that is being created.
 The value will be null if the fine-tuning job is still running. public let fineTunedModel: String?
    /// The Unix timestamp (in seconds) for when the fine-tuning job was finished.
 The value will be null if the fine-tuning job is still running.